 Why Revisiting Your History in Therapy Makes Your Life Better Today

 Sometimes it’s hard to understand the point of revisiting your history in therapy.
 I get it.
 It’s the past.
-Over.
-Why go there?
+Long gone.
+So, why go there?

 If your goal is to feel better today and your past was horrible, why go through that again?
 If your past was fine, or even great, what’s the point?
 How can it have anything to do with why you are suffering today?